Thirty ribs no match for local All Black Nathan Harris

 The post also said he was looking forward to the finals, followed by a fitting pig emoji and a hashtag saying "meatsweats".

-Owner of Cleaver & Co The Mount Aaron Hobson said the all-you-can-eat-ribs competition was a weekly thing and ran every Tuesday from Easter to Labour Weekend.
+Owner of Cleaver & Co The Mount Aaron Hodson said the all-you-can-eat-ribs competition was a weekly thing and ran every Tuesday from Easter to Labour Weekend.

 Nine of the Bay of Plenty Steamers had come in last Tuesday and given the two-hour competition a "good nudge", he said.